osama413/atlavox-beacon/README.md

 Check our [Issues](https://github.com/osama413/atlavox-beacon/issues) to see what we are currently working on.

+## Acknowledgments
+A massive thank you to the global **RISC-V community**, the developers, and all open-source contributors.
+This project stands on your shoulders.
+Your dedication to creating transparent, verifiable, and accessible technology makes the Atlavox Beacon possible.
+We build this together, for the benefit of everyone.

 ## Licensing
 - **Hardware:** CERN Open Hardware License Version 2 (Strongly Reciprocal).
 - **Software/Firmware:** GNU General Public License v3.0 (GPLv3).